 Windows are an important element in establishing character.
-Generally windows in the neighbourhood are of the standard residential type.
-New development provides an opportunity to enhance visual interest and the sense of quality construction through window detailing.
-However, particular care must be taken in the treatment of any windows affected by ALRT and traffic impacts.
+In this neighbourhood windows are of the standard residential type.
+New development provides an opportunity to enhance visual interest and the sense of quality construction by emphasizing window detailing.
+However, particular care must be taken in the treatment of any windows affected by ALRT and bus impacts.